 Demand sensing is a very convenient tool, or but it could be used for changing the forecast at the last-minute, far after it has any relevance.
 This is similar to changing your “forecast” for the winner of a football game after three-fourths of the game is over.
 It no longer meets the definition of a prediction.

 This brings up the critical topic of when forecasting changes can be made.
-As explained in the graphic above, after a certain point, changes are no longer part of forecasting/demand planning, and they do not improve the forecast for obvious reasons.
+As explained in the graphic above, after a certain point, changes are no longer part of forecasting/demand planning, and they do not improve the forecast for apparent reasons.

-The demand planning department will use this term to in effect fake out other departments that rely on the forecast into telling them that they are using a legitimate technique to improve “forecast accuracy.”
+The demand planning department will use this term to, in effect, fake out other departments that rely on the forecast into telling them that they are using a legitimate technique to improve “forecast accuracy.”
 In the short-term, this may work in departments that don’t understand forecasting.
 In the long-term, it won’t work.

 Demand sensing is not a part of forecasting because it occurs after the forecasting period has passed.